 5. How to Draw Fur and Hair Textures

 Let’s face it, drawing the texture of fur is a nightmare.
-The theory is simple but putting the theory into practice can be hit and miss.
+It can be hit-and-miss.
 I find drawing long black fur with a sheen to be the hardest texture to get right.

 The rules are simple.
 You draw crisscrossed lines in the direction of the fur growth, regardless of its length.
 That’s it in a nutshell.
 That’s how I drew the spider monkey above.

 The difficulty is in adding depth.
 Some lines must be darker than others if the fur is to look real.
-You’ll notice that some of the darks tend to make small triangles where two strands of fur meet.
+You’ll notice that some lines produce small triangles where two strands of fur meet.

-Some triangles appear by serendipity as the fur lines cross.
-Others appear when you lighten random areas with a Tombo Mono Eraser Pen (affiliate).
+They appear by serendipity as the fur lines cross while others emerge when you erase random areas with an Eraser Pen.
 You have to use your imagination to some extent.

 Shorter fur is drawn in the same way, by crisscrossing shorter lines.
 I created texture on the monkey’s head by stippling the top with Blu-Tack.

-If after doing everything you can to make the fur texture to look realistic, and it still lacks something, it’s often the stray hairs that are missing.
+If after doing everything you can to make the fur texture look realistic, it still lacks something, it’s often the stray hairs that are missing.

 Look at the chin and side-whiskers on the monkey’s head.
 There are dozens of whispy hairs sticking out.
 These small touches are all that were needed to make the fur look real.

-I’m going to mention one more technique that works if you do it right but is ruinous if it goes wrong.
+I’m going to mention one more technique that works if you do it right and is ruinous if it goes wrong.